Spring Election Information Coming Soon

 50-59 points: Disqualified from election cycle.

-- (-5 Points) Obstructing another candidate's campaign literature
+- (-5 Points per piece of obstructing literature) Obstructing another candidate's campaign literature

 - (-20 Points) Campaigning before the designated campaign start time